ministryofjustice/justice-gov-uk/.github/pages/editing/content-quality.md

 To resolve this issue, you need to edit the page in question and ensure that table is using a header section and that all table cells in the header section contain descriptive text.

+If a column of the table is entirely empty, it is recommended to remove that column from the table.

 If necessary, make reference to the [Tables section](/editing/block-editor.html#tables) of the Block Editor documentation for more information on:

 - how to add a header section to a table
+- how to remove a table column or row

 ### Table without header section